 ‘I seek a place that can never be destroyed, one that is pure, and that fadeth not away, and it is laid up in heaven … to them that seek it with all their heart.
 Read it so, if you will, in my book.’
 John Bunyan

-With ‘The Pilgrim’s Progress’ as our inspiration, we encourage others to explore the possibilities of engaging creatively and spiritually through the many facets of ‘books’: from artworks, bookbinding, calligraphy, marbling and illustration - to the exciting possibilities of printing, typography and digital design.
-We have two craft-rooms, a flexible exhibition and meeting space, as well as a quiet room and refreshment area.
+With ‘The Pilgrim’s Progress’ as our inspiration, we encourage others to explore the possibilities of engaging creatively and spiritually through the many facets of ‘communication’: from artworks, bookbinding, calligraphy, drawing, painting, marbling, music and illustration - to the exciting possibilities of printing, typography and digital design.
+We have a flexible exhibition and meeting space, craft-room, a studio for our Resident Artist, as well as a quiet room and refreshment area.